What we do

 First and foremost I'm a Chartered Engineer, who has worked mainly in the areas of systems, safety and reliability.
-I've worked for AWE for just over nine years and through that time I've been William, Will and Billy.
+I've worked for AWE for just over nine years and through that time I've been known by a few different names.

 About 18 months ago I started questioning my gender identity, and now I identify as transgender, and am also now known as Amélie.
 Though I’m now open about this, I have not transitioned and its still early days for me to work out what that means for me, but here’s the story about how I helped set up AWE Pride.

 About six months ago I emailed our newly appointed diversity, equality and inclusion manager, Sarah, with a view to starting an AWE LGBT+ network, having realised how uncomfortable I felt at the idea of being 'out' or even talking about such issues in the workplace.

 I later found out I was not alone in feeling this way.

 I decided I didn't want to wait around for change to happen, so decided to become that focus for change.
 This is no mean feat given the expectation is that it takes seven years to change a culture within an organisation, and this was not a formal ‘project,’ which is the way things usually get done here.
 Equally trying to do this with a community who is often guarded about their identity added to the complexity of this.

 Sarah and I started meeting monthly and other individuals in the LGBT+ community identified themselves to us and joined us.

 Our meetings quickly went from two people, to three, and then 7!